 This course looks at some of the dilemmas facing women as writers, artists and individuals, based upon the literature written both by and about them.
-Readings include novels and a series of short fiction, essays, poetry, etc. PREREQUISITE(S): DEN 239
+Readings include two short novels and a series of short fiction, essays, poetry, etc.

 DEN 327 FILM AND LITERATURE